cohesity/cohesity_sdk/cohesity_sdk/cohesity_client_v2/docs/ObjectsApi.md

 Get PIT ranges for an object

-Returns the time ranges within which the specified protected object can be restored to any Point in time.
+Returns the ranges in various types like time, SCN etc. within which the specified protected object can be restored to any Point in time.

 ### Example